• Skip to primary navigation

 Instructions

-3. Combine the wet & dry ingredients.
-Add the warm milk mixture to a large mixing bowl and gradually add the flour-yeast mixture mixing to combine using a fork or your hands.
-Pour the mixture (which will have a sludge-like consistency at this point) onto a lightly floured countertop, Add extra flour as needed until the dough no longer sticks to your hands. *See photos for reference
+Pour the mixture (which will have a sludge-like consistency at this point) onto a lightly floured countertop.
+Add the extra flour you set aside only as needed until the dough no longer sticks to your hands. *See photos for reference

-6. Roll up, seal, and slice the dough into cinnamon rolls.
-Starting with the shorter left side (see step-by-step photos) roll the dough as tightly as you can by pulling it gently each time as you roll it over onto itself.
-This will help give you maximum rings in your finished cinnamon rolls.
-Continue rolling and gently pulling as you go and try to keep the rectangle as straight as possible after each new fold.
-This will help give you a more uniform final cinnamon roll "log" that can easily be cut into evenly sized rolls.
+Step 6.
+Roll up, seal, and slice the dough into cinnamon rolls.
+Starting from the shorter left side (see photos), roll the dough by pulling it gently as you roll it over onto itself.
+Continue rolling and gently pulling as you go, keeping the rectangle as straight as possible after each fold.

-7. Slice the cinnamon rolls and let them rise.
-Using a strand of dental floss (or a very sharp knife), slice each roll as evenly as possible into 2 ½ to 3-inches pieces.
-Place each roll cut side down into a buttered baking pan about 2 inches (5cm) apart.
-Cover the rolls loosely with lightly buttered recyclable plastic wrap and allow them to rise in a warm place for about 40 minutes, or until they have risen, become puffy, and no space remains between the rolls.
+Place each roll (cut side down) into a buttered baking pan about 2 inches (5cm) apart.
+Cover the rolls loosely with lightly buttered sustainable cling film and allow them to rise in a warm place for about 40 minutes, or until they have become puffy, and no space remains between the rolls.

-8. Make the vanilla icing.
+Step 8.
+Make the vanilla icing.
 Mix the powdered sugar, milk, vanilla, and a pinch of salt until well combined.
 Set aside until ready to glaze the hot cinnamon rolls.

-9. Bake the cinnamon rolls & add the icing.
-Just before the cinnamon rolls have finished their second rise, preheat the oven to 400°F/200°C. Remove the plastic wrap, and pop them into the oven to bake for approximately 25 to 27 minutes, or until golden brown on top and cooked through (or a digital thermometer reads 195–200°F (91–93°C).
-If you notice them browning too quickly, tent them loosely with aluminum foil about halfway through baking time.
-Remove them from the oven and drizzle the glaze all over the tops while they're still warm.
-For the best flavor, allow the cinnamon rolls to cool completely (or eat them hot and fresh out of the oven), Enjoy!
+Step 9.
+Bake the cinnamon rolls & add the icing.
+Just before the cinnamon rolls have finished their second rise, preheat the oven to 400°F/200°C. Remove the plastic wrap, and bake for approximately 25 to 27 minutes, or until golden brown on top and cooked through (or a digital thermometer reads 195-200°F (91-93°C).

 Notes